-&lt;sup>4 www.cvilletomorrow.org
+&lt;sup>4 www.cvilletomorrow.org (NB: information not available re. data collection methodology)

 Studies show that compartmentalization is highly effective in protecting school bus passengers in rear and frontal collisions, but offers less protection for passengers who experience a side-impact collision, a rollover, or a vertical lift scenario.
 While the latter school bus collision scenarios are seen infrequently, there are opportunities to explore additional occupant protection countermeasures with a view to improving passenger safety in this context.